fxsunix/deepseek-r1-0528-roleplay-prompt/README.md

 ## Which one to use?
 - Regular Version `prompt.md` Sits at ~6k Tokens and contains everything besides enhanced NSFW.
 - * Full Version `prompt-full.md` Sits at ~8k Tokens and contains everything the prompts wants to define.
-- Nano Version `prompt-nano.md` Sits at ~2,5k Tokens and only keeps the essential guards.
+- Nano Version `prompt-nano.md` Sits at ~2,5k Tokens and only keeps the essential guards, about 65% accurate to the original prompt.